FAQs for Accepted Students

 Typically, it is not necessary for you to declare a major until the end of your sophomore year.
 Alfred University encourages students to explore many different courses and disciplines.
 "Undeclared" may be only the beginning to your self discovery and Alfred University offers a foundation for this common situation!

 Yes, students can take advantage of a wide variety of offerings.
 Alfred University has exchange programs with England, Germany, and Japan for students in the Colleges of Business and Liberal Arts & Sciences as well as the Inamori School of Engineering.

 The Study Abroad Office can also assist in finding other opportunities through affiliated and recommended study abroad programs.
-Students in the School of Art & Design can study at universities in England and Italy and students studying biomedical materials engineering science, ceramic engineering, glass science engineering or materials science and engineering have studies in England, Italy, France, Germany, Japan and New Zealand.
+Students in the School of Art and Design can study at universities in England and Italy and students studying biomedical materials engineering science, ceramic engineering, glass science engineering or materials science and engineering have studies in England, Italy, France, Germany, Japan and New Zealand.

 Yes.
 There is ample opportunity for campus employment with work study jobs.